By: Matthew Lewis on July 11th, 2022

 To learn more about the new certification process, visit our blog, "What You Need to Know About the Changes the SBA is Making to the WOSB Program."

-Do You Want to Learn More About the EDWOSB and Other Benefits for Small Businesses?
+Do You Want to Learn More About Other Benefits for Small Businesses?

-Each year, the federal government sets aside over $100 billion for small businesses, and one of their annual goals is to award at least 5 percent of federal contract dollars to women-owned small businesses.
+Each year, the federal government sets aside over $100 billion for small businesses, and one of their annual goals is to award at large amount of federal contract dollars to Women-Owned Small Businesses.
 As a small business GSA Schedule contractor, you have several tools, platforms, and contract opportunities available to you and you should take advantage of them.
-To learn more about how you can leverage your GSA Schedule as a small business, check out our recent blog on "How to Succeed as a Small Business Through a GSA Schedule."
+Having an understanding of these set-aside opportunities can help you as a small business, particularly a WOSB or EDWOSB, to maximize your full potential as a seller in the federal contract space.
+To learn more about how you can leverage your GSA Schedule as a small business, check out "How to Succeed as a Small Business Through a GSA Schedule."